WORKSHOPS & Courses

 Our reading retreats bring those curious about Buddhism together to read and discuss the same book.
 The reading retreat is an opportunity to have a proper break from routine to read, relax, focus and reflect in a comfortable and welcoming environment.
 We offer guided online retreats that you can do in your own home as well as occasional residential retreats.

-Our next reading retreat will be online, running from Friday 5th to Sunday 7th June 2020.
+Our next reading retreat will be online.
+It will run from Saturday 3rd to Monday 5th October 2020.
 The book selected for this retreat is:

 Resting in Stillness